abhishek-rs/farmate/README.md

 With regards to prediction, we use /predict/user_field on a user login, as well as when an user updates the fields. /predict/all_fields is never used, except for testing purposes.
 This is because of the amount of computation required.

 ## Front-end client
-We decided to use ReactJS to build the client application as we had a fair bit of experience in building web apps using it from our earlier work.
+We decided to use [ReactJs](https://facebook.github.io/react/) to build the client application as we had a fair bit of experience in building web apps using it from our earlier work.
 As we knew WorldWind would be a major  part of the client we wanted to explore possibilities to incorporate WorldWind in React’s component based structure and hook up react’s selective rendering to improve the app’s performance on the browser while still using WorldWind and most of its features.

 ### Planning
 We started off by listing our key features and discussing what would be the best way to let the user make full use of all these features -